This dairy free healthy vegan plum crumble with oats is a delicious breakfast idea, low in sugar and fat and super easy to put together.

 - 1 tsp each: cinnamon and ginger powders

 - Preheat the oven to 400 F/ 200 C/ gas mark 6.
-Place the plum halves in a pie dish or a medium square baking dish, slightly overlapping one another.
+Place the plum halves in your dish, add the powdered sugar and 1 tablespoon of flour and stir well to combine.

-- In a large bowl combine the remaining ingredients and using a knife cut the coconut oil into the flour mixture.
-Use your fingertips to combine all the ingredients well until a crumbly mixture is formed.
+- In a large bowl combine the topping ingredients and using a knife cut the coconut oil into the flour mixture.
+Rub the mixture using your fingertips and between palms of your hands until it becomes crumbly, dotted with large clumps.
 Scatter the mixture over the plums without pressing it down.